Beddit

 Beddit Oy (formerly Finsor Oy) is a Finnish technology company that sells sleep tracking devices and a sleep tracking application to help monitor sleep.
 The company was founded in October 2006 and released their first sleep tracker in November 2013.
-In May 2017, Beddit was acquired by Apple Inc.
+In May 2017, Beddit was acquired by Apple.

-As of 2016, Beddit has collected over 3 million nights of sleep data from its users.
+As of 2016, Beddit had collected over 3 million nights of sleep data from its users.

 History

 2006–2017: Founding and growth

 Beddit was founded on 12 October 2006 by Lasse Leppäkorpi.
 The company originally performed basic sleep monitoring in hospitals by tracking the heart rate and breathing of patients without touching them.
 However, it was too expensive to be released as a consumer product at the time.
 In November 2013, the company released their first consumer sleep tracker for early backers after a crowdfunding campaign on Indiegogo, having raised $500,000.

 In July 2014, Misfit's Shine fitness tracker announced support for Beddit's sleep trackers as part of a partnership between the two companies.
 On 6 October 2015 Beddit released a sleep tracking app for the Apple Watch.
 On 4 October 2016 the company released the Beddit 3 sleep tracker at Apple Stores, on Amazon, and on Beddit's website.

 On 28 April 2017 Beddit announced that they would be phasing out their older sleep tracking devices, rendering them incompatible with the Beddit app, while giving users the option to upgrade to Beddit 3 for free.
 At the time of this announcement, 80% of Beddit's users were Beddit 3 users.